cap-js/docs/cds/aspects.md

 ## Customization, Verticalization

-The same approach and techniques is used by SaaS customers when customizing a SaaS application to tailor it to their needs.
+The same approach and techniques are used by SaaS customers when customizing a SaaS application to tailor it to their needs.